All you need to know about what to do in Northumberland…

-Seascape in the pretty fishing village of Craster is just one of the Coastal Retreats top-notch self-catering portfolio and gives you the chance to experience it all in bucket loads!
+High Tide House in the pretty fishing village of Craster is just one of the Sykes top-notch self-catering portfolio and gives you the chance to experience it all in bucket loads!
 We’ve always loved the Northumberland coast, but to stay there with a group of old friends in a fabulously equipped place just seals it at the top of our holiday destination list!

 Whatever the season, the beaches in Northumberland cannot fail to wow!
 Even in summer, there are acres of space for active beach games, picnics or simply ambling along the white fine sands – they are never crowded!
 Good old-fashioned bucket and spades are a must whatever your age!
 And it seems that around every beach corner is yet another beach just as inviting and usually some ancient castle to add to the majesty of it all.

 Bamburgh is perhaps the best known of the villages dotted along this heritage coastline.
 Bamburgh Castle dominates both the village to one side and the far-stretching beach to the east and is well worth a visit – even the children will willingly forgive the history lesson in order to ‘sense the fear’ of the dungeons and hear tales of less gentle times gone by.
 Interesting shops, eateries and museum of local sea rescue heroine – Grace Darling- complete the picture here.